TechnoVen/Biscuit/README.md

 ![Biscuit home page: www.biscuit-app.com][home]
 [home]: ./docs/screenshots/home.png

-[Biscuit link] is a full-stack web application for unifying strangers together with the help of the furry friends we already welcome in our homes--pets.
+[Biscuit][Biscuit] is a full-stack web application for unifying strangers together with the help of the furry friends we already welcome in our homes--pets.
 Inspired by Tea With Strangers, Biscuit allows users to join communities and the events hosted by other members and their friendly pets.
 It utilizes PostgreSQL, Ruby on Rails, and React.js + Redux.
 Biscuit is a 'SPA': single-page-application with content delivered via ajax requests to static page.

 [Biscuit]: http://www.biscuit-app.com